Defend Against Drug Possession And Distribution Charges

 At Woodley & Dudley, we fight drug charges, and we fight for our clients’ futures.
 That means we stand always ready to go to trial.
 Attorneys at our firm are in court virtually every working day.
 Even if your case does not go to trial, the outcome will likely hinge on how the prosecutor views your lawyer’s skills and willingness to go the distance.

 We have drug case defense knowledge that comes only from decades of experience.
-Both Jud Woodley and Emily Miller are extremely active criminal defenders.
+Both Jud Woodley is an extremely active criminal defender.
 In fact, as of 2013, Ms. Miller is one of a small handful of female criminal defense attorneys handling felony-level cases in our part of Texas.

 Know The Penalties — Skilled Defense Of Your Rights Is Critical